-AAA Incidence 3.0 cm by Subgroup
+3.0 cm AAA Incidence by Subgroup

-Both the articles by Lederle et al. 2000^{138} (N= 2622) and Svensjo et al. 2014^{169} (n=2059) examined numerous risk factors among participants (> 10 risk factors).
+Articles by Lederle et al (N=2,622) and Svensjo et al (n=2,059) examined numerous risk factors among participants (>10 risk factors).
 Both studies reported that current smoking was an independent risk factor for AAA development based on a multivariable regression analysis.
-Lederle et al. found that current smokers were three times as likely to develop AAAs (OR 3.09 [95% CI, 1.74 to 5.50).
-Other risk factors (including age, family history, race, and sex) were not found to be independently associated with AAA development.
-Similarly, in the article by Svensjo et al.,169 current smoking was found to be independently associated with AAA development (OR 2.78, [95% CI, 1.38 to 5.57]).
-In the Soderberg study (N=25), approximately half of those who progressed from small AAAs to large AAAs at the 5-year rescreening were current smokers (7/12; p =0.01).
-The other ADAM subset study121 (N=223), however, reported that a multivariate logistic regression analysis did not identify any risk factors independently associated with the development of AAAs.
-The subset of the Chichester screening165 study showed that the screening yield among patients rescreened every two years diminishes with age and multiple repeat scans.
+Lederle et al found that current smokers were three times as likely as nonsmokers to develop AAAs (OR, 3.09 [95% CI, 1.74 to 5.50]).
+Other risk factors (including age, family history, race/ethnicity, and sex) were not found to be independently associated with AAA development.
+Similarly, in the article by Svenjo et al, current smoking was found to be independently associated with AAA development (OR, 2.78, [95% CI, 1.38 to 5.57]).
+In the Soderberg study (N=25), approximately half of participants who progressed from small AAAs to large AAAs at the 5-year rescreening were current smokers (7/12; p=0.01).
+The other ADAM subset study (N=223), however, reported that a multivariate logistic regression analysis did not identify any risk factors independently associated with the development of AAAs.
+The subset of the Chichester screening study showed that the screening yield among patients rescreened every 2 years diminishes with age and multiple repeat scans.

-AAA Incidence ≥5 cm by Subgroup
+5 cm or Larger AAA Incidence by Subgroup

 The development of large AAAs in the rescreening trials was rarely reported by subpopulation.
-Lederle et al. 2000^{138} and Scott et al. 2001^{165} collected risk factor information, and both reported zero incident AAAs \geq 5 cm at 4- and 10-year rescreening, respectively.
-Likewise, none of the aneurysms in the all-women Soderberg study167 progressed to \geq 5.0 cm at 5 years.
+Lederle et al and Scott et al collected risk factor information, and both reported zero incident AAAs measuring 5 cm or larger at 4- and 10-year rescreening, respectively.
+Likewise, none of the aneurysms in the all-female Soderberg study progressed to 5.0 cm or larger at 5 years.